 - tins or jars to store the finished salve

-The recipe in the course calls for sweet almond oil instead of the infused oils like I used here, so you could definitely use that instead.
+The recipe in the course calls for sweet almond oil instead of the calendula infused oil like I used here, so you could use that instead.

 Calendula and comfrey root are some of the best healing herbs there are, actually promoting the growth of new skin cells.
-Marshmallow, chickweed and barberry are all soothing for the skin and are antimicrobial.
+Marshmallow, chickweed, and barberry are all soothing for the skin and are antimicrobial.

 Of course, all of these herbs are generally regarded as safe for use with babies and children, but please check with your pediatrician before use, and always do a test spot on the little ones hand or arm first to be sure there won’t be any sort of reaction.

 The first step to making this salve is to make calendula infused oil.